 There are four types of redemption provision:

 Under this, the issuer can call the bond whenever they want.
-Usually, such type of provision comes with a time limitation.
-Meaning, the issuer needs to wait for a specific time before calling the bond back.
+Usually, such type of provision comes with a time limitation, which means that the issuer needs to wait for a specific time before calling the bond back.

-Under this, the issuer must redeem a certain number of bonds on a set schedule.
+Under a sinking fund, the issuer must redeem a certain number of bonds on a set schedule.
 For example, there may be a provision requiring the issuer to redeem 10% of the bonds each year.
 It will ensure that all the bonds are redeemed at the end of ten years.

 Under this, the issuer can redeem the bonds if certain conditions are met.
 For example, government issues bonds to raise money for a new road project.
 Such bonds may include a provision for extraordinary redemption if the project is scrapped.